Free Tax Prep

 WHAT WE WILL NOT PREPARE

-- Schedule C with losses, with more than $25,000 in expenses, depreciation, inventory, home office or self-employed health insurance coverage deduction
+- Schedule C with losses, with more than $25,000 in expenses, depreciation, inventory, or home office

 - Farm income